 Portillo’s Chopped Salad

-This Portillo’s Chopped Salad has bacon, tomato, Gorgonzola cheese and even little bits of pasta throughout!
+Portillo’s Chopped Salad is a knock off from the famous salad recipe at Portillo’s in Chicago.
+It’s hearty and topped with the tastiest dressing.
+This salad has bacon, tomato, Gorgonzola cheese and even little bits of pasta throughout!

 PORTILLO’S CHOPPED SALAD